 We use both administrative and independently-collected data on student achievement to evaluate program impacts.
 Administrative test score data in primary/middle schools come from the Pratibha Parv annual assessments which are administered to all students in Grades 1-8 in the public schooling system.
 These are available to us as school-level aggregates for all schools.
-Student-level data from these tests is not routinely digitized and is only recorded in physical registers maintained in schools.
+Student-level data from these tests are not routinely digitized and only recorded in physical registers maintained in schools.
 We transcribed student-level test-score data from the assessments in 2014-15 and 2015-16 in the sub-sample of schools where we collected independent data.

 In primary and middle schools, we conducted independent tests in mathematics and Hindi (the primary language of instruction) in February 2016, 18 months after the program was launched in treated clusters.
-These tests were designed to capture a wide range of variation in student achievement and will serve as our primary outcome of interest.
-We privileged our independently-administered tests as core outcome measures to avoid the risk of test score manipulation and to ensure that our outcomes captured a broad range of skills.16
+These tests were designed to capture a wide range of variation in student achievement and will serve as our primary outcome of interest (see Appendix D for details of test construction).
+We privileged our independent tests as core outcome measures to avoid the risk of test score manipulation and to ensure that our outcomes captured a broad range of skills.13

-15We selected two schools each in 149 clusters.
+12We selected two schools each in 149 clusters.
 In the remaining 4 clusters, all in one district, we could only sample one school each due to misclassification in the administrative dataset being used as the sampling frame.